umhau/PXEN/README.md

 - time-consuming,
 - complicated,
 - requires re-doing custom configurations after updates,
-- and is possibly error-prone with the risk of data loss.
+- and possibly error-prone with the risk of data loss.

 ## value